 Acquired angioedema, a rare disorder, differs from hereditary angioedema.
 It develops when certain cancers, such as lymphoma Overview of Lymphoma Lymphomas are cancers of lymphocytes, which reside in the lymphatic system and in blood-forming organs.
 Lymphomas are cancers of a specific type of white blood cells known as lymphocytes.
 These... read more , or autoimmune disorders, such as systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic autoimmune inflammatory connective tissue disorder that can involve joints, kidneys, skin, mucous membranes, and blood vessel walls.
 Problems in the... read more (lupus) or dermatomyositis Autoimmune Myositis Autoimmune myositis causes inflammation and weakness in the muscles (polymyositis) or in the skin and muscles (dermatomyositis).
 Muscle damage may cause muscle pain and muscle weakness may cause... read more , cause a deficiency of C1 inhibitor.
 Symptoms usually start later in life, after people have developed a disorder that can cause this deficiency.

 In both hereditary and acquired angioedema, swelling (angioedema) may be triggered by

-Stress, such as that due to anticipating or having a dental or surgical procedure, can make angioedema worse.
+Stress, such as that felt before having a dental or surgical procedure, can make angioedema worse.

 The face, lips, tongue, the back of the hands or feet, genitals, and/or other areas of the body may swell.
 Typically, the swollen areas are slightly painful and not itchy.
 Hives do not appear.
 Swelling usually resolves in 1 to 3 days.